 It’ll be a tough job – but, like Amos, you may get to hold God and man together in a single thought.
 Wouldn’t that be amazing?
 Amen

-- Thanks and apologies to Abraham Heschel, The Prophets, to which this sermon is heavily indebted
+- Thanks and apologies to Abraham Heschel, The Prophets, to which this piece is heavily indebted

 - To see Margery Spencer’s sermon on the same day, please click here